lc-dmx/Leetcode/README.md

 ## LeetCode
-Record the solution (provide Java solution).
+Record the solution (provide Java solution, also with the offical solution).